15 Gray Bedroom Ideas

 https://www.instagram.com/p/CQl8wTmr7kN/

-The mix of grey and brown here creates a superbly warm feel throughout the room.
-The contrast between the matte and glossy textures also offers a striking diversity of textures that perfectly compliment the all-grey bed and the sleek lighting.
+The mix of gray and brown here creates a superbly warm feel throughout the room.
+The contrast between the matte and glossy textures also offers a striking diversity of textures that perfectly complement the all-gray bed and the sleek lighting.

 For an accent wall